LoopKit/looptips/docs/how-to/high-bg.md

 *"How do I deal with high glucose that seems to be stuck?"*

 > When you and your *Loop* are disagreeing about how much insulin you need to bring down a high glucose value, take a deep breath.
-Unfortunately, most of the time our disagreement is rooted in the impatience that the pump's insulin works so dang slow.
+Unfortunately, most of the time the disagreement is rooted in the impatience that the pump's insulin works so dang slow.
 We get tired of waiting another 4-6 hours until glucose will be back in range after a correction.

 ## Decision Guide: What to Try First